ryanmaguire/Mathematics-and-Physics/programs/README.md

      computations, Python will most likely be slower than the other languages.
   10. `Python (Pypy)`: I'd never used this implementation before, but my naive guess was that it'd be slower than the default `CPython`.

-The benchmarks.
+I was pleasantly surprised to learn this is *not* always the case.

+### Newtonian Black Holes

 | Language       | Implementation | Time (s) | Flags              | Version                                  |
 | -------------- | -------------- | -------- | ------------------ | ---------------------------------------- |
 | C (w/OpenMP)   | gcc            |    1.322 | -O3 -flto -fopenmp | gcc (Debian 10.2.1-6) 10.2.1 20210110    |